dakadkart/xyz-documentation/docs/cli/topics/geojsonbasics.md

 > #### Warning
-> GeometryCollection is not supported by HERE XYZ Hub.
+> GeometryCollection is not supported by HERE Data Hub.
 It is just included here for completeness.

 #### Example GeometryCollection